Semih Şentürk

 Semih Şentürk (born 29 April 1983) is a Turkish former international footballer who played as a striker.

 He has spent most of his club career at Fenerbahçe where he played between 1999 and 2014, winning 5 Süper Lig and 2 Turkish Cup titles, having risen through the ranks of the Fenerbahçe youth section. Şentürk was a part of Turkey at UEFA Euro 2008, in which Turkey reaches semi-finals. Şentürk was the top-scorer of Süper Lig in 2007–08 season with 17 goals.
+He has been named as 'Nöbetçi Golcü (Striker on Duty)' by media and fans for his super-sub status in Fenerbahçe and Turkish national team.

 Club career

 Şentürk started his career at Özçamdibispor, a local club in İzmir in 1993.
-He joined Fenerbahçe in 1999. Şentürk cemented his place in the team during 2007–08 season, in which he scored 17 goals and finished the season as Süper Lig's top scorer.
+He joined Fenerbahçe in 1999. Şentürk cemented his place in the team during the 2007–08 Süper Lig season, in which he scored 17 goals and finished the season as league top scorer.
 His more prominent role in the team was rewarded after he was named as the vice-captain of the team in 2007 after the departure of the former captains Ümit Özat and Tuncay.
 His four goals against MTK Budapest on 6 August 2008 meant that Semih became only the second Turkish player after Fethi Heper to score four goals in a single European match.
 In 2008, he signed his first extension contract keeping him at the club until May 2010.
 In 2011, he signed another contract extension which will keep him at the club until 2014.

 On 19 June 2013 Şentürk left Fenerbahçe.
 On 26 January 2014, Semih scored his first goal for his new team Antalyaspor.
 Later on, he played for İstanbul Başakşehir and Eskişehirspor.